JetBrains/guide/site/go/tutorials/grpc_part_two/writing_grpc_server/index.md

 ```

 You can find the code for what you've done so far in the `part2` branch of [this GitHub repo](https://github.com/heraldofsolace/go-grpc-demo/tree/part2).

+## Conclusion

+With part two finished, you're halfway through writing the server.
+You connected your server to a PostgreSQL database and implemented the two non-streaming endpoints.
+In the [next part](../../grpc_part_three/), you'll write the three streaming endpoints and finish the server.